MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 ms.service: viva
 ms.subservice: viva-glint
 ms.localizationpriority: high
-ms.date: 01/22/2024
+ms.date: 03/06/2024
 ---

 # Communications setup in Program Summary

-Learn how to notify employees about upcoming surveys and the windows for taking surveys and having feedback conversations.
+Notifying employees about upcoming surveys and the windows for taking their survey is essential for improving survey participation.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-intro.png" alt-text="Screenshot of where to access Communications setup from Program Summary.":::